Find similar products:

 Urinary disorders

-Under treatment with baclofen neurogenic disturbances affecting emptying of the bladder may show an improvement.
+Under treatment with baclofen neurogenic disturbances affecting the emptying of the bladder may show an improvement.
 In patients with pre-existing sphincter hypertonia, acute retention of urine may occur; the drug should be used with caution in such cases.

 Laboratory tests

 In rare instances elevated aspartate aminotransferase, blood alkaline phosphatase and blood glucose levels in serum have been recorded.
-Appropriate laboratory tests should be performed in patients with liver diseases or diabetes mellitus in order to ensure that no drug induced changes in these underlying diseases have occurred.
+Appropriate laboratory tests should therefore be performed in patients with liver diseases or diabetes mellitus in order to ensure that no drug induced changes in these underlying diseases have occurred.

 Excipient(s) warning: